 - Must have earned and maintained a 2.5 CGPA or above.

 - Submit a completed application and declaration of commitment.

-- Exemplary letter(s) of recommendation from WKCTC faculty, staff, or appointed by Vice President of Student Affairs, and Selection Committee.
+- Exemplary letter(s) of recommendation from WKCTC faculty, staff, or appointed by Student Ambassador Selection Committee.
 Subject to review by the college President Leadership Team.

 - Demonstrate positive attitude, enthusiasm, strong work ethics, and ability to work as a team.

 - Good character and ability to represent WKCTC in an exemplary manner.

 - Exhibit commitment, leadership, and ability to successfully carry out the responsibilities of the position.